Coteh/adventofcode2021/README.md

 (I could come back and take another swing at it, but for now, putting this note up.)

 ### Day 14
 I initially started Day 14 with a linear approach, storing all polymer letters.
-I realized by part 2 that this solution would not hold up at all for large polymers.
+I realized by Part 2 that this solution would not hold up at all for large polymers.
 The polymer grows exponentially each step, so I needed to look into a way to get the memory usage down to something more manageable.

 Since the problem statement doesn't explicitly state that the order of the polymer matters (just the letter counts matter), I realized that I can store the counts of each pair into something like a map data structure.
 Because the order is no longer maintained, this makes it a bit harder to verify that the algorithm is correct, but I should be good as long as I can at least verify manually that the letters produced is correct for the first two steps, then check the counts after the 10th step as well.